malfattti/garden/The Craft of Research.md

 			-   I am trying to learn about the *causes* of the disappearence of large North American mammals because I want to find out whether they were hunted to extinction
 		- answer so what? by motivating your questions
 		- here you find out whether your your questions could interest not just you but others
-		- add a second indirect question which explains why you asked your first question
+		- add a second indirect question which explains why you asked your first question:
+			- in order to helpmy reader understand how, why or whether...
+		-